 SIGS are fun and easy!
 It only takes 2 members to start one, members may come and go, frequency of meeting varies: weekly, monthly, bi monthly, seasonal and women can attend two sessions of a SIG prior to becoming a TTN member.

-If you are a TTN member interested in joining an existing SIG, please let the contact person for that group know.
-If you have ideas for a new SIG or have general questions, please email Grace at firstname.lastname@example.org or Barbara at email@example.com and we will get back to you and set up a time to talk.
-We look forward to hearing from you.
+If you are interested in joining an existing SIG, please email the contact listed.
+If you want to start a new SIG or have a question, please email Erin at firstname.lastname@example.org or Julie at Teacherjulie.email@example.com.

 - NEW SIG Looking for interested participants

 The life stage that we are now living in is brand new.
 We are enjoying a healthy longevity that no one before us has had, and together, we are discovering how to make this “second half of life” an incredible, empowering journey.